vidispine/hull/hull/README.md

 ```

 # More Advanced Example
-Now to render the nginx deployment example with some extra features applied you might create the following `values.yaml` file in your parent chart.
+Now to render the nginx deployment example with extra features of the HULL library applied you can create the below `values.yaml` file in your parent chart.
 This example showcases:

 - hierarchical metadata handling
 - default RBAC setup of objects